Gemma Johnson: Reception

 In February 2000, Inside Soap published a feature profiling the "biggest brats" in soap operas and included Gemma.
 They assessed that Gemma was originally portrayed as "sweet, gentle and kind" but her stint at boarding school transformed her into a "pot-smoking, ecstasy-popping nightmare".
 They branded her "most malicious moment" as being her ruining her father's new year by taking drugs and threatening to leave if she has to return to comprehensive school.
 The reporter blamed Josie's absence as the root cause of Gemma's bad behaviour, noting she missed Gemma's formative years.
 Though they noted that "good dad" Mick's steroid addiction did not help Gemma's situation.
 They concluded it was a "fat chance" she would change her ways, noting "Gemma's plan of action seems to be to milk Mick's guilt - and wallet - for all she can get."
 A Hartlepool Mail critic chose the episode focused on the negative reaction from Gemma's school regarding her drug taking in their "pick of the day" feature.
 They added that despite being Brookside's "nicest bloke", Mick has "doesn't have much luck when it comes to his children."
 They concluded that Mick would soon forget Gemma's "trials and tribulations" once Josie returned.
 Jim Shelley writing for The Guardian lambasted Gemma and Leo as Mick's "pig ignorant kids".
 He also criticised Mick's hypocritical reaction to Gemma's ecstasy storyline, noting he had previously been addicted to steroids.

 In 2025, Digital Spy's Erin Zammitt was surprised by Gemma's introductory plots in Hollyoaks.
 She branded Gemma working for Froggy and Sully being revealed as his son as "game-changing secrets" which made an "unexpected cliffhanger".
 Similarly, she wrote that Warren discovering the truth about Gemma was a "game-changing Gemma twist" and "shock cliffhanger".
 By November 2025, an Inside Soap reporter decided that Gemma had become a "sly" character.
+For her portrayal of Gemma, Merry was nominated in the category of "Soaps - Best New Casting" at the 2025 Digital Spy Reader Awards.
+Laura-Jayne Tyler from Inside Soap chose Gemma as one of her four "Unsung Heroes" of British soap opera characters in 2025, calling Gemma a "Hollyoaks firecracker".
+The following month, Tyler's colleague, Chloe Timms, praised Gemma for "stitching up evil Sully", commenting, "what a character she's shaping up to be!"